-Recently, companies promote vaping (selling e-cigarettes) as another way to get rich.
+Recently, they promote vaping (selling e-cigarettes) as another way for them to get rich.

 Did you know: In the past, a lot of tobacco in the US was grown using slave labour.
 And even today, all around the world, child labour is used to grow tobacco.